 Who will ultimately want to buy your product?
 Identify your customer base.
 Then you can target that demographic in your marketing campaigns.
-You can view your own insights, through tools like Google Analytics.
-Find out where your customers live, which languages they speak, their gender, their age.
+You can view your own insights through tools like Google Analytics.
+Find out where your customers live, which languages they speak, their gender, and their age.
 You can even find out their interests.
 Then you can adapt product offerings and marketing tactics to meet the demands of your target audience.

 View Search Keyword Sources

 When a customer wants to find a certain product or service, they’ll often go to Google and type in a keyword phrase.
 They might look for “black strappy sandals”, “camping gear”, “new phone”, and so on.
 Search engines, like Google, will then display the search results of websites that contain those keywords.